Last Updated on June 15, 2020 by Dolcey Jones Sawian

 All this is possible because I am part of the company that invests a lot in the people and technology so that we never fall short in serving our customers and people to the best of our abilities.

-It has been more than two weeks now that I am working from home, day by day I get the hang of it.
+It has been more than three months now that I am working from home, day by day I get the hang of it.
 I plan my day like I usually do when I am working at the office.

 You may think that is good, but you may also wonder how do I manage my time at home?